 CAPS is designed for short-term counseling.
 When longer term counseling is desired or recommended, your counselor will assist you in determining alternative services that will best meet your needs.

 CAPS Counseling is available at no cost to any UVM student who is eligible to use the services at the Center for Health & Wellbeing.

 CAPS Psychiatry is available to UVM students at an additional fee.
-To learn more about CAPS Psychiatry Services and fees, click here (Link to Psychiatry page).
+Learn more about Psychiatry Services and fees here.